 Pillars are the big picture themes around which a nonprofit’s strategic plan, marketing plan or fundraising plan is centered.

 In the case of a strategic plan, they are the key areas your organization must focus on in order to advance its mission and drive toward its vision, no matter what.
+They often stem from key strategic or operational challenges an organization faces, or opportunities that have recently presented themselves.
 In the case of a marketing or fundraising plan, they are the key things your marketing team or fundraising team must focus on.

 You should have 3-5 pillars in your strategic plan, marketing plan or fundraising plan.
 Any more than that and you’ll end up overwhelmed and unfocused.